-Before we talk about the various types of distribution channels, it is important what know what it is actually about.
+Before we talk about the various types of distribution channels, it is important to know the distribution channels definition.
 “The route or the path through which product is transferred from the place of the production the final consumers is known as distribution channels.”
 You may transferred goods through both direct and indirect ways.
 A distribution channels may called direct, when the manufacturer supplies the goods directly to the ultimate consumer and uses no intermediaries.
 Here the marketing functions are carried out by the manufacturer of product by him.
 If a manufacturer sells the goods to the consumers through one or more than one middlemen, the channel is called indirect channel of distribution.
 In indirect channel of distribution, the functions of buying, selling, transporting, storing, are undertaken by the middlemen.

 Types of Distribution Channels in Marketing

 There are four major types of distribution channels, which are as below.
 You need to be aware of them all.

 - Selective Distributive Channel.